signavio/kraken/README.md

 Using this policy you can specify that entities are removed when the remove action is dispatched.

+#### Caveats

+In order for this mechanism to work the `query` params you specify must match attributes on the actual entities.

 ### Remove references to deleted entities (`cachePolicies.removeReferencesToDeletedEntities`)

 **This policy is active by default for all [`Array`](https://github.com/paularmstrong/normalizr/blob/master/docs/api.md#arraydefinition-schemaattribute) types**